Top Activities in Iceland for Adrenaline Junkies

 Surfing in Iceland

-ATV or Buggy Riding in Iceland
+ATV or Buggy Excursions

 ATV riding is a fantastic, action-packed means of exploring Iceland.Photo from Thrilling 2 Hour ATV Ride on South Coast to the DC Plane Wreck with Transfer from Myrdalsjokull

-Mountain biking in Iceland
+Mountain Biking in Iceland

 Mountain Biking is an exciting means of the Icelandic countryside.Photo from Exciting 2-3 hour Small-Group E-Mountain Bike Ride on the Snaefellsnes Peninsula